carpentries/workshop-template/CUSTOMIZATION.md

 you have no Emacs experience and don't want to be responsible for students who show up with Emacs as their only editor), you can comment out that particular `or_dependency`.

+## Updating the repository

+If for some reason you need to get changes from this repository into the clone of it with your workshop page, please follow the steps bellow:

+1. Add the template repository as upstream:

+        $ git remote add upstream git@github.com:swcarpentry/workshop-template.git

+2. Fetch the data:

+        $ git fetch upstream

+3. Merge the new changes:

+        $ git merge upstream/gh-pages

+4. If get any conflicts, solve it and

+        $ git commit -a

+5. Push the changes to GitHub:

+        $ git push origin gh-pages